-- 1. All RESIDENT STUDENTS living in the University's residence halls, villages, and K-houses. - 2.
-All full-time COMMUTER STUDENTS living in the 49283 Zip Code. - 3.
-All full-time COMMUTER STUDENTS living outside the 49283 Zip Code that have class both before and after chapel.
+- All RESIDENT STUDENTS living in the University's residence halls, villages, apartments, and houses. - All full-time COMMUTER STUDENTS living in the 49283 Zip Code. - All full-time COMMUTER STUDENTS living outside the 49283 Zip Code that have class either before OR after chapel.